-Province at China virus’s center lets some companies reopen
+Province at center of China virus lets some companies reopen

 “With the recent progress China has made in domestic epidemic prevention and control, key industries including foreign-funded enterprises and leading enterprises have resumed work,” Geng said.
 “It is neither realistic nor wise to artificially cut off the global supply chain, nor even tout ‘transfer’ and ‘decoupling’ of the supply chain.”

-Most access to Wuhan, a city of 11 million people is the manufacturing hub of central China, was suspended on Jan.
+Most access to Wuhan, a city of 11 million people that is the manufacturing hub of central China, was suspended on Jan.
 23 in a dramatic effort to contain the outbreak.
 Residents were ordered to stay in their homes.

 Restrictions spread to cities with a total of 60 million people.
 The Lunar New Year holiday was extended to keep factories and offices closed.
 Other cities followed suit, as the government canceled group tours and closed shopping malls, restaurants and cinemas.